tkonopka/umap/README.md

 The package provides two implementations of the UMAP algorithm.

-The default implementation is one written mostly in R with some Rcpp.
-This implementation follows closely the original python code.
+The default implementation is one written in R and Rcpp.
+This implementation follows the original python code.
 However, any bugs or errors should be regarded as arising solely from this implementation, not from the original.
-The implementation has minimal dependencies and should work on most platforms, but is not optimized for speed.
+The implementation has minimal dependencies and should work on most platforms.
 (The MNIST graphic is generated based on this default implementation).

 A second implementation is a wrapper for the python package.
 This offers similar functionality to another existing package [umapr](https://github.com/ropenscilabs/umapr).
 To use this implementation, additional installation steps are required; see documentation for the [python package](https://github.com/lmcinnes/umap) for details.

+Note: an independent R implementation of UMAP is also available in a separate package [uwot](https://github.com/jlmelville/uwot).

 ## References